ray-project/ray/doc/source/serve/deployment.rst

 While this is a simple operation, you may want to see :ref:`serve-split-traffic` for more information.
-One thing you may want to consider as well is :ref:`session-affinity` which gives you the ability to route specific users to specific models or model versions.
+One thing you may want to consider as well is :ref:`session-affinity` which gives you the ability to ensure that queries from users/clients always get mapped to the same backend. versions.

 Now that we're up and running serving two models in production, let's query